intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 ## Practical Arrangements

-The workshop was proposed during the May 2022 IAB retreat and a call for position papers went out in August 2022.
+The IAB discussed a potential workshop in this area during its May 2022 retreat.
+A call for position papers went out in August 2022.
 Position papers were to be submitted by end of October (a deadline which was later extended by one week).